Particular/docs.particular.net/nservicebus/upgrades/testing-6to7.md

 ## WhenHandling

-An override of the `WhenHandling` method has been added which accepts a preconstructed message.
+An overload of the `WhenHandling` method has been added which accepts a preconstructed message.

 snippet: 6to7-WhenHandling